c2d7fa/zt/README.md

 <a id="three-tools"></a>
 #### Integrate your Zettelkasten with your organizational system

-If you *do* need an organizational system, you're welcome to take some inspiration from my approach that uses zt to integrate Zettelkasten with two other systems.
+If you *do* need an organizational system, you may consider taking some inspiration from my approach that uses zt to integrate Zettelkasten with two other systems.
 It consists of three different "tools": one for thinking and writing (Zettelkasten), one for remembering and keeping track of things, and one